Tameside Poverty Truth Commission

-You can hear from Fran, one of the Commissioners, about why she is involved and her hopes for bringing positive change in Tameside through the Commission here.
+You can find more information on becoming a Commissioner here, and can hear from Fran, one of the Commissioners, about why she is involved and her hopes for bringing positive change in Tameside through the Commission here.

-If you are interested in finding out more, please contact Beatrice to arrange for one of the facilitation team to meet with you in person.
+If you or someone you know could be a Commissioner, please contact Beatrice to arrange for one of the facilitation team to meet with you in person.